Harry Shum Jr.: 2002–2007: Dancer beginnings

-2008–14: Turn to acting, Glee, The LXD
+2008–2014: Turn to acting, Glee, The LXD

 Since 2008, Shum was given roles in Step Up 2 and later Step Up 3D, both directed by Jon M. Chu.
 From 2009 until 2015, he portrayed the role of Mike Chang, a dancer who joins the glee club, on the Fox musical comedy-drama series Glee.
 Known for a while as "Other Asian" on Glee, he was given very few lines during the show's first season.
 Partly due to the enthusiasm from fans during his appearances on the live tour taking place after the first season concluded, Shum's character was given storylines in the second season, mostly involving his relationship with fellow glee club member Tina Cohen-Chang (Jenna Ushkowitz).
 He subsequently gave performances of "Make 'Em Laugh" in "The Substitute", "Sing" from A Chorus Line in "Duets", "Valerie" in "Special Education", and the show's first dance solo in "A Night of Neglect".
 He was promoted from guest star to series regular for the third season.
-He was given a major storyline in the third episode of the season, "Asian F", and performed "Cool" from West Side Story, his first solo song.
-On June 28, 2013, it was reported that Shum would not return as regular on Glee's fifth season, but would be a recurring guest star.
+He was given a major storyline in the third episode of the season, "Asian F," and performed "Cool" from West Side Story, his first solo song.
+On June 28, 2013, it was reported that Shum would not return as a regular on Glee's fifth season but would be a recurring guest star.

 Shum worked as both a choreographer and a dancer for the dance group The LXD.
-Along with Chrisopher Scott, Harry choreographed performances during the Ellen's Even Bigger Really Big Show, the 82nd Academy Awards and So You Think You Can Dance.
-The LXD also worked as the opening act for the Glee Live!
-In Concert! tour starting in May 2010.
-A mini web series of the same name and starring The LXD was created by Jon M. Chu, with Shum again taking the position of the choreographer and portrayed Elliot, while also writing the script for one of the episodes.

 Shum has been featured in many productions of Wong Fu Productions.
 In 2011, Shum starred in a short action film, 3 Minutes, directed by Ross Ching and produced by Don Le and George Wang.
 In 2012 he starred in White Frog, a comedy-drama film directed by Quentin Lee.
 Subsequently, Shum was cast in the role of the Kuai Liang (the younger Sub-Zero) in the second season of Mortal Kombat: Legacy.
 Harry had a major role in crime drama film Revenge of the Green Dragons, which was executive produced by Martin Scorsese.
-Shum was also the judge on the reality competition television series Face Off.
+Shum was also a judge on the reality competition television series Face Off.